sergeimolinari/IDOS-PPP/README.md

   1. Regression Strategy

-  - Panel Data: Utilize the panel nature of your dataset with country fixed effects to control for unobserved time-invariant characteristics and year fixed effects to account for time shocks.
+  - Panel Data: Utilize the panel nature of your dataset with country fixed effects to control for unobserved time-invariant characteristics (Markus' suggestion: do it with and without -> country or region specifics) and year fixed effects to account for time shocks.
+(Markus' suggestion: do it with and without -> effects of global shocks at specific times).
   - Clustered Standard Errors: Use clustered standard errors at the country level to address serial correlation.
   - Lagged Variables: Consider using lagged GDP growth or average growth over past years